plone/training/mastering-plone/installation.rst

 Installing Volto
 ----------------

-For a Plone 6 installation, not Plone Classic, but with the React frontend Volto, by now two installations are needed: Plone and Volto.
+For a Plone 6 installation, not Plone Classic, but with the React frontend **Volto**, by now two installations are needed: Plone and Volto.
 The former section is describing the options for a Plone installation.
 This section is about setting up a Volto installation.
 We are speaking about a Volto installation, a Volto app, a Volto project.

 .. code-block:: bash